w3c/wai-media-guide/media-content.md

 {% include toc.html type="end" %}
 {:/}

-## [Audio & Video] Low Background Audio

-When the main audio is a person speaking and you have background music, set the levels so people with hearing or cognitive disabilities can easily distinguish the speaking from the background.

-Specifically, make the background sounds at least 20 decibels lower than the foreground speech content (with the exception of occasional sounds that last for only one or two seconds).

-More information is in [Understanding Success Criterion 1.4.7: Low or No Background Audio](https://www.w3.org/WAI/WCAG21/Understanding/low-or-no-background-audio.html).
+## Video

-## [Video] Avoid Causing Seizures
+### Avoid Causing Seizures

 Avoid anything that flashes more than three times in any one second period.

 More information is in [Understanding Success Criterion 2.3.2: Three Flashes](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes.html) and [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold.html)

+## Make overlay text readable

+For any text, consider the font family, size, and contrast between the text and background.

+More information is in [Understanding Success Criterion 1.4.3: Contrast (Minimum)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html) and [Understanding Success Criterion 1.4.6: Contrast (Enhanced)](https://www.w3.org/WAI/WCAG21/Understanding/contrast-enhanced).

-## [Video] Plan for Audio Description of Visual Information
+## Plan for Audio Description of Visual Information

 Plan to either:
 * Integrate into the main audio all of the visual information that users need to understand the content.